 Our Compensation Committee currently comprises Mr. Auerbach, Dr. Felder and Mr. Holubiak.
 The primary purpose of our Compensation Committee is to discharge our Board's responsibilities relating to compensation of our executive officers and employees and to administer our equity compensation and other benefit plans.
-Beginning in July 2010, in carrying out these responsibilities, our Compensation Committee has reviewed all components of executive officer and employee compensation for consistency with our Compensation Committee's compensation philosophy, as in effect from time to time.
+In carrying out these responsibilities, our Compensation Committee reviews all components of executive officer and employee compensation for consistency with our Compensation Committee's compensation philosophy, as in effect from time to time.